 CodeREADr is a Software as a Service provider as its primary business.
 From time to time each Information Resource requires planned upgrades, maintenance, or fine-tuning.
 Additionally, unplanned outages may occur that may result in upgrades, reboots, or maintenance.
 As the business grows, the need for a strong change management process is essential.

-This policy applies to all changes to architectures, tools and IT services we provide to customers.
+This policy applies to all changes to architectures, tools, and IT services provided by CodeREADr to customers.
 Modifications made to non-production systems (such as testing environments with no impact on production IT services) are outside the scope of this policy.

 Change management generally includes the following steps:

 - Planning: Create an implementation plan, schedule, test plan, rollback plan, and communication plan.

 - Evaluation: Evaluate the changes risk, priority, nature to determine change type and process.

 - Review: Review the change plan as appropriate to the change type.